-We have audited the accompanying financial statements of Mori Hills REIT Investment Corporation, (the Company), which comprise the balance sheet as of July 31, 2020, and the statements of income and retained earnings, changes in net assets, cash distributions, and cash flows for the six-month period then ended and a summary of significant accounting policies and other explanatory information, all expressed in Japanese yen.
+We have audited the accompanying financial statements of Mori Hills REIT Investment Corporation,(the Company), which comprise the balance sheet as of July 31, 2021, and the statements of income and retained earnings, changes in net assets, cash distributions, and cash flows for the six-month period then ended and notes to financial statements, all expressed in Japanese yen.

-In our opinion, the accompanying financial statements present fairly, in all material respects, the financial position of the Company as at July 31, 2020, and its financial performance and its cash flows for the six-month period then ended in accordance with accounting principles generally accepted in Japan.
+In our opinion, the accompanying financial statements present fairly, in all material respects, the financial position of the Company as at July 31, 2021, and its financial performance and its cash flows for the six-month period then ended in accordance with accounting principles generally accepted in Japan.